arthurfreitasrocha/autolike/README.md

 How to Use?

 AutoLike is very simple to use.
-First open the "main.py" file and then change your Instagram email in "Change Instagram".
-Then write the "Hashtags" that will be searched on Instagram.
-Finally, write down the number of likes you want the robot to like.
+First open the "main.py" file and select an option.

+Options:
+- 01 'Curtir Fotos usando uma Hashtag'
+- 02 'Curtir Fotos de um perfil Específico'
+- 03 'Curtir Fotos e Enviar Mensagens no Direct'

+01 - This function search the profiles based in the hashtag informed by the user.
+After, AutoLike enter in random publications based in the hashtag and likes 'x' number of photos.
+The name of the profiles was liked, will be saved in the DB (DataBase).
+02 - This function work based on the DB acquired with option 01.
+The user selects 'n' users from the DB and informs what number of photos will be liked in each profile.
+03 - This function will be implemented.